-Presuming the train is on schedule, they allow you to get off at some stops for a designated period of time.
-Because we got so delayed on the train from Vancouver to Toronto, we only had time for a quick 10-minute to stop to stretch your legs/have a smoke break.
+Presuming the train is on schedule, they allow you to get off at some stops.
+Because we got so delayed on the train from Vancouver to Toronto, we only had time for quick 10-minute stops to stretch your legs/have a smoke break.

-However, coming back West from Toronto to Vancouver the train was on time and we got to stop at places which enhanced the experience.
+However, coming back West from Toronto to Vancouver, the train was on time, and we got to get off at places.
 The two main stops on the train ride from Toronto to Vancouver are a two-hour stop in Winnipeg and a three hour stop in Jasper.

-Both train stops are conveniently located for exploring.
-The train stop in Winnipeg is downtown so you have enough time to explore the area and come back on the train.
+Both train stops are in great locations for exploring.
+The train stop in Winnipeg is right downtown.
 They even make arrangements with a tour guide in Winnipeg that will meet you at the station for a walking tour of the downtown area for an additional $10.

 Best time to take a train ride through Canada

-The train runs year-round and there’s no “perfect” time to take it.
-It depends on what you like.
+The train across Canada runs year-round, and there’s no “perfect” time to take it.
+All the seasons have pros and cons.

-I love summer, so taking the train then was amazing for me.
-I loved the sunny days and long nights, bright blue skies and lush valleys.
+I love summer, so taking the train in June/August was perfect for me.
+I loved the sunny days and long nights, allowing lots of time to soak in the scenery.
 On the other hand, taking the train during wintertime would be a pretty magical experience.
-The snow during the wintertime in Canada is beautiful, and seeing the mountains covered in snow while being warm in the train would just be lovely.
+Imagine seeing the snow-covered mountains while being warm and cozy inside the train.

 Cost of taking the train

-Taking the train in Canada is not the cheapest thing to do, but there are ways to make it work in a budget.
+Taking the train in Canada is not the cheapest thing to do, but there are ways to make it work even on a budget.
 The cost of taking the train varies significantly between economy, sleeper class, and prestige.
-Economy being the cheapest, but with the least amenities.
-I haven’t taken economy so I can’t speak too much about it, but talking to others who have they said they still enjoyed the train experience.
+Economy class is the cheapest but has the fewest amenities.
+I haven’t taken the train in economy class so I can’t speak too much about it, but I know others who have and said that they enjoyed the train experience.
 You get the same scenery, and it’s easier to meet people since you’re all on the same cart.

-Check the website for the most recent prices.
-They frequently have sales, so it’s a good time to keep your eyes out (and for contests)!
-Also, Tuesday is the cheapest day of the week to buy train tickets on the VIA Rail website.
+Check the VIA Rail website for the most recent prices.
+They frequently have sales, so it’s a good too keep your eyes out (and for contests)!
+Tuesday is the cheapest day of the week to buy train tickets on the VIA Rail website.

-I loved my experience taking the train across Canada, and back.
-I can’t thank VIA Rail enough for picking me for this incredible opportunity, it made my entire year!
-Taking the train as a visitor to Canada is one of the best ways that you can see the diverse landscape of this amazing country without having to worry about driving.
+I loved my experience taking the train across Canada.
+I can’t thank VIA Rail enough for this incredible opportunity; it made my entire year!
+Taking the train across Canada is the best way to see the diverse landscapes of this country without having to worry about driving.